binh234/binh234.github.io/content/hero/index.md

 ---
-title: "Hello World!
-My name is"
+title: 'Hello World!
+My name is'
-name: "Le Do Thanh Binh"
+name: 'Le Do Thanh Binh'
-subtitle: "I love exploring new things!"
+subtitle: 'I love exploring new things!'
-buttonText: "Contact Me"
+buttonText: 'Contact Me'
 ---

 I am passionate about leveraging machine learning and deep learning techniques to solve real-world problems.
 I sit in the intersection of machine learning, data science and software development to extract insights and present them in a beautiful and easy-to-understand way that will help your business grow.